PronetAI/PronetAI/README.md

 # Hi there!
 I make Artifical intelligence and machine learning projects.
-At Pronet I make easy to use porjects for people to use and create their items on.
-Like for example, one could use my nueral network technology for a product they have that requires machine learning, including but not limited to speech regoniction, human and person recognition and face id.
-I hope to see you using it and please check outsome of my projects!
+I am Vihaan Mehta.
+I am make easy to sue AI and Machine learning projects for people to use.
+This is targeted towards buisnesses, who want to enhance their customers expierecne wiht Machine learning and AI.
+Since this is becoming a esstianl parts of the futrue, it is important to invest now!
+Just to get an idea for what machine learning and AI can do, some examples are speech recognition, Face ID,

 ![](https://komarev.com/ghpvc/?username=PronetAI&color=red)